aztfmod/documentation/website/docs/provider/intro.md

 ### Names as resources

-Initially the CAF Terraform provider was used to implement name and categorize them as resources, you can leverage it using the following syntax:
+Initially the Azure Terraform SRE provider was used to implement name and categorize them as resources, you can leverage it using the following syntax:

 ```terraform
 resource "azurecaf_name" "rg_example" {